Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Platform_Agnostic_Bytecode_Slides.md

 ## Memory

-In addition to the stack Wasm has also access to memory provided by the embedder, the **Liner Memory**.
+In addition to the stack Wasm has also access to memory provided by the embedder, the **Linear Memory**.
 <!-- .element: class="fragment" data-fragment-index="0" -->

 </br>